CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ### Functionality
 ### Design
 ### QA
-Make sure the link for download takes users to the correct download page.
-Ensures that the app can be found on Apple and Google Play store.
-Using a phone, test to see if the app downloads properly and all functions on the phone are properly working.
+Test the accessible link by first manually clicking on the link and making sure that the link leads the user to our scheduling app.
+Test passes if the link leads to the app and it fails if it doesn’t.
+We should also test if the link is easily compatible on mobile phones.
+We will test on an android phone as well as apple phones to confirm compatibility on all platforms alongside computers.

 # If you would like to add another feature to this list: list it below.
 - feature